by Shani Sam.

-Everybody involved with the Children’s Organ Transplant Society picnic had a story that was unique, beautiful, and miraculous.
-It was so helpful to see with our own eyes the amazing children that have survived and thrived after receiving an organ transplant.
 Most importantly, we could see that these wonderful families had a sense of normalcy in their lives and that gave us hope for the future.
 We often thought of the children and the families at this picnic during the darkest days of our daughter’s illness.

 Madeline was fortunate to receive a new liver last November, and has had a relatively uncomplicated recovery.
 We were able to attend the Children’s Organ Transplant Society Picnic again this summer and it was wonderful to reconnect with some familiar faces as well as meet new friends.
 It is an honour to be a part of this caring group of strong, courageous and giving parents and children.